The Best Restaurants in Nashville

 Tucked into the lower level of the elegant and historical Hermitage Hotel, the Capitol Grille and its adjoining Oak Bar recall the gilded age of Southern dining.
 Under an arched ceiling and surrounded by images of other Nashville monuments, diners are treated to outstanding service, one of the region’s best whiskey lists and a refined play on Southern classics.
-The main theme here is the steaks, which are sourced from the hotel’s own cattle ranch, Double H Farms.
-They’re simply prepared and served with Southern-inflected sides like buttermilk potato puree.
-But the kitchen also leans heavily on other local farmers — as well as the produce raised at Glen Leven Farm, which is part of The Land Trust for Tennessee — to produce beautiful dishes like a lamb shank with Sea Island red peas or duck with parsnips and mustard greens.
+The main theme here is upscale Southern, with a dinnertime emphasis on steaks.
+They’re simply prepared and served with locally sourced sides like fried okra with creole aioli.
+The kitchen also leans heavily on local farmers — as well as the produce raised at Glen Leven Farm, which is part of The Land Trust for Tennessee — to produce beautiful dishes like a roasted lamb chop served with lamb sausage and a navy bean puree or the restaurant’s famed sweet onion bisque.